blurrycontour/zuul-gerrit/doc/source/concepts.rst

 Zuul Concepts
 =============

-Zuul's configuration is organized around the concept of a *pipeline*.
+Zuul is organized around the concept of a *pipeline*.
 In Zuul, a pipeline encompasses a workflow process which can be applied to one or more projects.
 For instance, a "check" pipeline might describe the actions which should cause newly proposed changes to projects to be tested.
 A "gate" pipeline might implement :ref:`project_gating` to automate merging changes to projects only if their tests pass.
 A "post" pipeline might update published documentation for a project when changes land.

 The names "check", "gate", and "post" are arbitrary -- these are not concepts built into Zuul, but rather they are just a few common